Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <h3><a name="_8_1">File System</a></h3>

 <p>In this persistence schema, all resources reside in the file system as individual files.
-These files are organised in folders in the following scheme:</p>
+These files are organized in folders in the following scheme:</p>

 <pre>
 /3dSceneLayer.json